xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 {---------------------------------------------------------------}
 ```

-As you can see, the routine starts off just like PopAdd.
+As you can see, the routine starts off just like `PopAdd`.
 The two
 arguments are forced to the same type.
-The two calls  to Convert
+The two calls  to `Convert`
 take  care  of  the case where both operands are bytes.
 The data
 themselves are promoted  to  words, but the routine remembers the
 type so as to assign the correct type to the result.
 Finally, we